icspark-UHM/Making-Rainbows-with-DOM/README.md

-# hello-world-test
+# Making-Rainbows-with-DOM

-## Simple Website Tutorial
+## Write some DOM code in JavaScript to fix the rainbow

-Welcome to the Simple Website Tutorial!
-This guide will walk you through the steps to create a basic website using HTML, CSS, and JavaScript.
+In this project, you'll learn how to manipulate the Document Object Model (DOM) using JavaScript to change images and fix a rainbow that was made using HTML and CSS.

 ## Table of Contents